mesepith/zybloom/wp-content/plugins/upi-qr-code-payment-for-woocommerce/readme.txt

 * Tweak: Cancel button will redirect customers to checkout page.
 * Tweak: Cart will be automatically cleared if payment is actually completed.
 * Fixed: 404 not found issue and other permaalinks issues.
-* WC Compatibity upto v4.2.
+* WC Compatibity up to v4.2.

 = 1.1.1 =
 Release Date: June 1, 2020